driessene/acoustic_camera/readme.md

 - process(self, data): Runs the algorithm on incoming data.
 Reservation for subclasses.
 Raises a NotImplementedError by default.

 ## DelaySumBeamformer
 A classical beamformer.
-The simpilist to understand and use.
-However, this is expensive to use and gives sub-par results, thus it is not recomended for this program.
+The simplistic to understand and use.
+However, this is expensive to use and gives sub-par results, thus it is not recommended for this program.
 Only needs steering_matrix property.

 ## BartlettBeamformer
-A newer beamformer and much more efficient than DelaySumBeamformer.
+A beamformer much more efficient than DelaySumBeamformer.
 Gives similar results to DelaySUmBeamformer.
 Only needs steering_matrix property.

 ## MVDRBeamformer
 A very accurate beamformer while being more computationally expensive.
-Gives, in general good results.
+Gives, in general, good results.
 Only needs steering_matrix

 ## Music
 The most accurate and most computationally expensive algorithm.
 Gives extremely accurate results when in an optimal environment.

 ### Properties
-- steering_matrix: Still required as normal
 - num_sources: The number of sources in the environment.

 # Example